 How to Select an Embryology Program

-Students considering an undergraduate or graduate degree in embryology should look for programs that utilize the newest technologies available in the ever-changing field of assisted reproduction and developmental research.
-Programs should prepare students to work with current technologies while providing a solid foundation to adapt to emerging technologies.
+- Programs that utilize the newest technologies available in the field prepare students to work with current technologies while providing a solid foundation to adapt to emerging technologies.

 Bachelor's Degree in Biology

 Most embryologists hold bachelor's degrees in biology or biomedicine.
 These programs provide a solid foundation for students considering graduate school in embryology or developmental biology.
-Courses include molecular biology, biochemistry and genetics.
-Developmental biology programs offer a broader study of the process by which living things grow and develop.
-Students can opt to specialize in a variety of areas within the scope of developmental biology.
 Students may have opportunities to take specialized courses or seminars relating to human reproduction or embryonic development.
-Some of the courses include:

 Master's Degree in Embryology